smoeding/puppet-insserv_override/README.md

 * `default_stop`: The runlevels in which the current facility should be stopped.

 * `x_interactive`: Whether to start this script alone during boot so the user can interact with it at the console.
-Should be set to 'true' or left undefined.
+This is a boolean parameter.
+Default: false

 * `short_description`: A one-line description for the service.

 ## Limitations

-Most modern distributions are using the `systemd` boot process instead of the older `init.d` based boot process (e.g. Debian-8, Ubuntu-15.04, SLES-12, RedHat-7).
-This module is only useful on older systems where `systemd` is not yet activated.
+This module is only useful on `init.d` based systems.
+Most modern distributions (e.g. Debian-8, Ubuntu-15.04, SLES-12, RedHat-7) are using the `systemd` boot process instead of the older `init.d` based boot process.

 ## Development